AverageHoarder/mkvpropr/README.md

 ### add_sub_format
 This enables appending the subtitle format to the track name in braces which is useful when you have multiple identical subtitles with different formats. srt, pgs + vob of plain English for example.<br>
 Without it, you'd end up with 3 tracks called "English".
-With it, you'd get "English (SRT)", "English (PGS)" and "English (VOB)" as track titles.<br>
+With it, you'd get "English (SRT)", "English (PGS)" and "English (VOB)" as track names.<br>
 **Note:** For consistency reasons, it will append the format even to tracks that are skipped by using `-` as input.

 ### sub_codec_replacements